 Rotor Review Submissions

-• Any overlap from the previous issue "So Others May Live"
+• Any overlap from the previous issue "Fix, Fly, Fight"

 V/R,